 1 Configuring a telephone to use the keypad function

 Keypad sequences are strings of characters and numbers that you can use to enable or disable functions.
 You can use keypad sequences immediately with telephones, such as FRITZ!Fon C5, that are registered with the base station of your FRITZ!Box.
-If you are using a cordless telephone that is not registered with the FRITZ!Box's base station, you must configure the keypad function first:
+Before you can use them with a telephone connected to the "FON S0" socket or a cordless telephone that is not registered with the FRITZ!Box's base station, you must configure the keypad function first:

 - Configure the telephone so you can send keypad sequences (sequences of characters and numbers, such as *121#) and enter special characters such as * and # with it.
 On many telephones, you can configure this function in the menu "Operation at a PBX > Dialing options > Dial * and #".